 18k gold is about 75% pure gold, which makes it less durable than 14k gold because it contains more pure gold.
 The more pure gold present in a metal, the softer the metal will be.
 This is why 24k gold is the softest option and is prone to scratches and dents.
 18k gold, unfortunately, is also susceptible to scratches and dents due in part to this higher purity level.
 If you plan on wearing your engagement ring or wedding band every day, 14k gold will be the best gold choice because it is stronger.

 18 karat gold comes in yellow, white, and rose.
-The only difference between these metals is the mix of metals with pure gold.
+The only difference between these options (other than the obvious difference of color) is the mix of metals alloyed with the pure gold.
 Other than that, 18k gold is a fantastic choice for any engagement ring and looks beautiful in all three colors.

 18k Yellow Gold

 Yellow gold is making a comeback today with its beautiful golden hue.
 18k gold has more gold present than 14k or 10k gold, and therefore the yellow-gold color is brighter and richer in appearance.
 Yellow gold is typically a mixture of pure gold, copper, and nickel, to give it its warm look.
 Yellow gold is the truest color of gold, and is the purest out of white, yellow, and rose gold.

 The most popular metal color for engagement rings remains white gold, and there’s no question why!
 With a beautiful silvery appearance, this metal color is actually a mixture of metals such as silver, palladium, and nickel.
 It’s also common for white gold to have a rhodium coating.
 If you’re deciding between white or yellow gold, our guide will help you learn more about these two choices.